-Note: This thought piece is a two-part personal tribute to an unassuming master in our midst, yet it is universal in significance given the sheer perspicacity and pertinence of his wit and wisdom.
+Note: This thought piece is a three-part personal tribute to an unassuming master in our midst, yet it is universal in significance given the sheer perspicacity and pertinence of his wit and wisdom.
 The locomotive of his conviction steers several intellectual carriages ripe with invigorating insights and infinite possibilities across different disciplines and domains.
 A dialogue with him is never overbearing, given his trademark lyrical elaboration on even the most clinical phenomena.
 It's the dignified poise of his freewheeling narration that makes even an intricate subject like spirituality so very delightfully inclusive.
 If my tribute inspires some of the readers to develop the keenness to probe deeper even into the seemingly obvious, I would consider the effort sanctified, way more than fulfilling.

 The span 2003-2004 was one of the most trying phases of my life.
 The severity of the IT downturn was at its peak, the futility of a career in business analysis and marketing communications with a series of confused IT set ups was beginning to hit me hard, I was deeply pained by the dark side of software development, where the same old devils of power distance, ruthless ambition and narcissism were at play and where a handful of smart and wily operators merrily ruled over a veritable but vulnerable majority.
 The Machiavellian machinations in a prior career stint had caused me great anguish, the mounting pressure of feeding and sheltering a growing family was driving me crazy and key familial relationships were turning sour, thanks to my dwindling finances and fractured reputation in social circles.
 But all distress paled into insignificance before my mom’s ill health.
 She was grappling with the ruthless invasion of secondary breast cancer; she was literally on her death bed although it never seemed so, partly because of my wishful thinking and partly because of her exceptional courage in locking horns with the ghastly blows of the terminal disease.
 Just when she was getting closer to the ultimate voyage, I joined a new IT set up, a nondescript offshoot of a banking major, in the capacity of a pre-sales consultant.
 The work environment was homely, thanks to a young bunch of staffers – a great blend of innocence and ignorance - who sincerely believed that the pre-sales function was a more dignified name for a postman’s job, one who gathered tidbits from different departments to prepare a harried response to RFPs and RFIs, adorned with the choicest content droplets duly cut-copied-pasted from the highly magnanimous ocean called the internet.
 This work culture didn’t bother me much, thanks to my heavy baggage of woes and the company of few selfless co-workers like the tall and lanky Ajit Nair, whose unconditional smile was one of the few bright spots of my tenure.